statgen/locuszoom-api/docs/api.md

 Field | Description
 ----- | -----------
+id | Interval dataset identifier state_id | A (numeric) state identifier for this annotation, such as determined by ChromHMM. (if applicable)
-id | Interval dataset identifier public_id | Public/other database ID for this interval (if applicable) chromosome | Chromosome start | Start of interval (in bp)
+state_name | A human-readable state name that generally corresponds to an entry in state_id. (if applicable) public_id | Public/other database ID for this interval (if applicable) chromosome | Chromosome start | Start of interval (in bp)